-In this easy step-by-step guide, we'll walk through the best methods on how to store fresh homemade pasta at room temperature, in the fridge, and in the freezer.
-I've tested each technique so that you can feel confident storing leftover homemade and store-bought fresh pasta!
+In this easy step-by-step guide, we'll walk through the best methods on how to store fresh pasta at room temperature, in the fridge, and in the freezer.
+I've tested each technique so that you can feel confident storing leftover homemade and store-bought pasta!

-Have you ever ended up with leftover fresh pasta dough and wondered what to do with it?
+Have you ever had leftover fresh pasta dough and wondered what to do with it?
 I'm in a household of 2, so I often make enough pasta for 4 and have leftover fresh fettuccine, gnocchetti sardi, or ricotta gnocchi.
 For a while, I wondered what the heck to do with all of that extra pasta.
 Should I keep it in the fridge?
 Freeze it?
 Dry it?

-After a lot of research1 and testing, I'm sharing the *best* methods for storing uncooked pasta, from long pasta shapes to delicate hand-formed shapes to fresh ravioli.
+After much research1 and testing, I'm sharing the *best* methods for storing uncooked pasta, from long pasta shapes to delicate hand-formed shapes to fresh ravioli.
 We'll cover both short-term and long-term strategies for storage.
+The best part?
+It requires no special equipment!

 Why I Don't Recommend Drying Pasta At Home